ashwinswaroop/jailbirdsbot/README.md

 - Provide the data via an API as an option **(WIP)**

+**Hosting**
+- MongoDB Atlas on AWS for data
+- Local server with a cron schedule for the application
+- Imgur for screenshots
+- Reddit for the posts

 Once implemented in full and released, we should be able to have a steadily increasing dataset of daily changes from which we can make visualization/inferences.

 Will be serving https://www.reddit.com/r/underlords/ once complete.